 Match filed a lawsuit against Google earlier this month, calling the action a “last resort” to keep Tinder and its other apps from being removed from the Google Play store for refusing to share up to 30% of sales.
 The trial is currently scheduled for April 2023.

-On Friday, the group stated that it had withdrawn its request for a temporary restraining order against Google after making a number of concessions that would prevent Match’s apps from being removed from the Google Play store for offering alternate payment options.
+On Friday, the group, with its protective order defense lawyers, stated that it had withdrawn its request for a temporary restraining order against Google after making a number of concessions that would prevent Match’s apps from being removed from the Google Play store for offering alternate payment options.

 According to Google, Match must continue to integrate Google Play billing throughout the trial or until the dispute is resolved.